EdutainmentLIVE/haskell-style-guide/README.markdown

 -- good
-import qualified Data.Aeson as Aeson
+import qualified Data.Aeson as Aeson import qualified Data.Text as Text
 ```

-When importing a module named `A.B.C`, generally prefer aliasing it as `C`.
+When importing a module named `A.B.….Z`, generally prefer aliasing it as `Z`.
 If that doesn't feel right, please consult the following table:

 Module | Alias